xiph/theora/README.md

-# The Xiph.org Foundation's libtheora 1.2
+# Xiph.org Foundation's libtheora

 ### What is Theora?

-Theora is Xiph.Org's first publicly released video codec, intended for use within the Foundation's Ogg multimedia streaming system.
+Theora was Xiph.Org's first publicly released video codec, intended for use within the Foundation's Ogg multimedia streaming system.
-Theora is derived directly from On2's VP3 codec, adds new features while allow it a longer useful lifetime as an competitive codec.
+Theora is derived directly from On2's VP3 codec, adds new features while allowing it a longer useful lifetime.

 The 1.0 release decoder supported all the new features, but the encoder is nearly identical to the VP3 code.